GPS Log Docs

 Some government forms like the US N-400, and Global Entry application require you to report your travel history.
 This can be hard to piece together from e-ticket records and the likes.

-Using GPS Log to keep a travel history If you use the app GPS log every time you enter and exit the country, you can keep a convenient history of your travels for easy reporting on government forms.
+If you use the app GPS log every time you enter and exit the country, you can keep a convenient history of your travels for easy reporting on government forms.

 You can transfer data via Finder or iTunes on Windows.